cptullio/exercise-todo-list-cli-python/README.md

 - The user can save the todos to a `todos.csv` file
 - The user can retrieve the todos from a `todos.csv` file
 - There is no way to update a task, the user will have to delete and create again.

+you can run tests...

+python test.py

+you can check the coverage of your tests...

+pip install pytest-cov

+pytest --cov-report term-missing --cov=app test.py